What Can I Use As A Base Coat For Nails?

 What Can I Use Instead Of A Base Coat?

-If you don't already have a base coat, there are some good alternatives.
-As we mentioned, white nail polish, a nail dehydrator, nail primer, and even polish remover can prepare your nails similarly to a regular base coat.
+Some good alternatives exist if you don't already have a base coat.
+White nail polish, a nail dehydrator, nail primer, and even polish remover can prepare your nails similarly to a regular base coat.

 A selective focus photo of a nail polish on top of a small block of wood